yoojeenwoo/EE209AS/README.md

 9. K. Özyılmaz and A. Yurdakul, "Work-in-Progress: Integrating Low-Power IoT devices to a Blockchain-Based Infrastructure," _2017 International Conference on Embedded Software (EMSOFT)_, October 2017
 10. B. Lee and J. Lee, "Blockchain-based secure firmware update for embedded devices in an Internet of Things environment," _The Journal of Supercomputing_, Vol. 73, No. 3, March 2017, pp. 1152-1167
 11. B. Lee, S. Malik, S. Wi, and J. Lee, "Firmware Verification of Embedded Devices Based on a Blockchain," _International Conference on Heterogeneous Networking for Quality, Reliability, Security and Robustness_, 2016, pp. 52-61
+12. N. Kshetri.
+(2018). _Using Blockchain to Secure the "Internet of Things"_.
+[Online].
+Available: https://www.scientificamerican.com/article/using-blockchain-to-secure-the-internet-of-things/